rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## George Gibney due in US court to consent to extradition
+## US court orders George Gibney's extradition to Ireland

 date: 2025-07-11, from: RTÉ News

-Former Olympic swimming coach George Gibney is due in court in Florida to formally consent to his extradition to Ireland from the United States.
+A US federal court has ordered the extradition to Ireland of former Olympic swimming coach George Gibney.

 <br>